moljac/Xamarin.Auth.Samples.NugetReferences/component-docs/GettingStarted.md

 Server side setup details will be explained in separate document.

-### 1.2 Client (mobile) application initialization
+## 1 Client Side Initialization

-Initialization is based on Oauth Grant (flow) in use which is determined by OAuth provider and it's server side setup.
+Client (mobile) application initialization is based on Oauth Grant (flow) in use which is determined by OAuth  provider and it's server side setup.

-Initialization is performed thorugh Authenticator constructors for:
+Initialization is performed thorugh `Authenticator` constructors for:

 *   OAuth2 Implicit Grant flow with parameters:
     *   clientId